Topological sheaves and spaces of distributions in the global case: Chiral products in the space of fields

 \subsection{Chiral algebra generated by mutually local fields}

-The scope of this section is to prove that given a set of mutually local fields, we can construct a chiral algebra generated by these set of fields.
-The fact that we are working with topological modules forces us to slightly change the classical construction.
-Also in this case the main ingredient is Dong's Lemma.
-Indeed we construct different possible chiral algebras.
+The scope of this Section is to prove that given a set of mutually local fields, we can construct a chiral algebra generated by these fields.
+The fact that we are working with topological modules forces us to slightly change the classical construction, in particular we will construct fourt different possible chiral algebras depending on how we want to treat the topologies.
+As in the classical case, the main ingredient we need is Dong's Lemma.